lando/lando/docs/api/api.md

   lando.utils.config.stripEnv(prefix) ⇒ <code>Object</code></h2>
 <div class="api-body-header"></div>

-Strips process.env of all envvars with PREFIX
+Strips process.env of all envvars with PREFIX and returns process.env

+NOTE: this actually returns process.env not a NEW object cloned from process.env

 **Since**: 3.0.0